 1. Backup your site before cleaning

-You can just take backup your project file with database before cleaning injected hacker code and inject file.
+You can just take a backup of your project file with the database before cleaning injected hacker code and injecting the file.
 And the event of any going wrong, you can restore this version.
 Make sure to take the backup file in a compressed format like a .zip file. zip backup will be easy to make process.

 2. Remove any newly created user accounts in the Search Console

-Note: you can remove your site form google search console to until recover your website.
+Note: you can remove your site from the google search console until recovering your website.

 3. Run a Malware Scan